 - Several user interface "trace messages" have been resolved.
 These were non-critical runtime errors.

-- Lines ending in form feed, that also had an embedded carriage return (not at the end but meant as an overprint operator) were not handle correctly.
+- Lines ending in form feed that also had an embedded carriage return (not at the end but meant as an overprint operator) were not handled correctly.
 The symptom was that the portion of the line following the carriage return would be removed, but only on lines ending with a form feed.
-This is now fixed.

 - We no longer use the data file size in the LPR print request to "reserve" disk space.
-The Microsoft client is configured incorrectly by default; this was causing too many problems.
+The Microsoft client misreports this, and was causing too many problems.
 We now have a system that dynamically watches available disk space and works across both LPR and telnet protocols, as well as queue copy, archive and filter actions.

 - If the print client sends a full file path in the file name field, we now allow it and don't report an RFC 4637 encoded string in queue status requests.

 - The Text Markup to PDF transform now supports underlay for the watermark.
 This is the default.